CTAE - Career, Technical, and Agricultural Education

 CTAE provides all Georgia students with the opportunity to select at least three sequenced electives in a Career Pathway, along with recommended academic coursework, to prepare them to continue their education at any level or to enter the world of work.

 Selection of a Career Pathway is based on self-awareness and the investigation of occupations plus related educational levels aligned with the Career Pathway.
 Students in Wilkes County can participate in five CTAE program concentrations and their related Career Pathways.
+College credit opportunities are available in the pathways noted below (click link for details).
 Students may also participate in co-curricular Career and Technical Student Organization (CTSO) related to program areas.

 Career Pathways Offered: